mflatt/racket/racket/src/thread/README.txt

    won't switch to the main thread just long enough to perform the operation and then switch back to parallel mode.

-   To put this another way, there are no operations that trigger a 'sync logging output instead of a 'block output.
+   To put this another way, there are no operations that trigger a 'sync logging output for a future instead of a 'block output.
    That's main because so many more operations are safe.
-A second reason is that the futures implementation has a finer-grained view of a computation so that it doesn't see operations like `fprintf`; it sees only `start-atomic` as an unsafe step inside `fprintf`.
+A second reason is that the futures implementation has a finer-grained view of a computation so that it doesn't see operations like `fprintf`;
+   it sees only `start-atomic` as an unsafe step inside `fprintf`.

 Each future has a lock that owns the future's representation.
 Taking a future's lock implies `start-uninterruptible`, and releasing the lock